 c.
 The information has satisfied the director that the applicant will operate an employment agency in the best interests of employers and persons seeking employment.

-Obviously, the key consideration is 2(c) in which the Director is evaluation whether the employment agency is in the best interests of both employers and potential employees.
+Obviously, the key consideration is 2(c) in which the Director is evaluating whether the employment agency is in the best interests of both employers and potential employees.
 For example, a director is entitled to refuse a license to an agency that has had a previous licence cancelled (see more below).

 Records of Employment Agency

 One fact that can become relevant in employment litigation is whether an employee was recruited, and employment agencies are often a source of this evidence of recruitment.
-Section 3 of the Employment Standards Regulation sets out requirements on employment agencies to keep records as follows:
+Section 3 of the Employment Standards Regulation sets out requirements for employment agencies to keep records as follows:

 3 (1) An employment agency must keep a record of the following: